 - 2014

-The Giants had a great deal of success in the very early parts of the 20th century, thanks in part to legendary manager John McGraw and ace Christy Mathewson.
-Entrenched in New York, the Giants would win its first title in 1905.
-New York would take the 1905 World Series in five games over the Philadelphia Athletics.
+The Giants had a great deal of success in the very early parts of the 20th century.
+Much of thanks in part to legendary manager John McGraw and ace Christy Mathewson.
+Entrenched in New York, the Giants won its first title in 1905.
+New York took the 1905 World Series in five games over the Philadelphia Athletics.

-New York would win back-to-back titles in 1921 and 1922.
-Led by Doug Bancroft and Frankie Frisch, the Giants would beat the Yankees in both seasons to capture the franchise’s second and third championships.
-The Giants would add a fourth in 1933, beating the Washington Senators in five games.
+New York won back-to-back titles in 1921 and 1922.
+Led by Doug Bancroft and Frankie Frisch, the Giants beat their cross-town AL rivals, the Yankees, in both seasons to capture the franchise’s second and third championships.
+The Giants added a fourth in 1933, as New York beat the Washington Senators in five games.